SpM-lab/irlib/README.md

 ### C++11 compiler

 ### Eigen3 (>= 3.3)
 Header-file libraries for linear algebra.
-Eigen Tensor library in unsupported modules is required.
+The unsupported tensor module is required.
+To build irlib with clang++ compiler, please use an unstable (development) version of Eigen3.
+There is a bug in the latest release (Eigen 3.3.4) as of now.

 ### MPFR (>= 2.31)